Probing dynamical criticality near quantum phase transitions

-\textit{Quench dynamics in the integrable TFIC---.} In equilibrium, the TFIC has two phases, i) the ferromagnetically ordered phase for $h<h_c$ and ii) the paramagnetic disordered phase for $h>h_c$.
-The QCP shifts to favor order upon introducing interactions ($\Delta\neq0$).
-The local order parameter is the magnetization averaged over all sites, and when it is finite it indicates spontaneous symmetry breaking in the ground state.
+where $\sigma_r^{x,z}$ are the Pauli spin matrices on sites $r$, $h$ is the transverse-field strength, $N$ is the length of the chain, and we fix $J=1$, which sets the energy scale of the system.
+In equilibrium, the TFIC has two phases, i) the ferromagnetically ordered phase for $h<h_c$ and ii) the paramagnetic disordered phase for $h\geq h_c$, where $h_c$ is the QCP.
+At $\Delta=0$, this model becomes the nearest-neighbor (n.n.)
+TFIC with a QCP $h_c=1$, and the model is integrable.
+The QCP shifts to favor order upon introducing interactions with $\Delta > 0$.
+The OP for this QCP is the magnetization averaged over all sites; when it is finite, it indicates spontaneous symmetry breaking in the ground state and the system is in the ordered phase.